 How to Cook Scallop Shrimp Pasta with Burst Cherry Tomatoes

 Making this dish involves several steps and if you time them right, you can finish it within 20-30 minutes.
+I love how quick and easy it is to cook this pasta (and this mushroom corn pasta too).

 After gathering and prepping all ingredients, I would start with cooking the linguine (if you use boxed pasta which takes longer to cook than fresh pasta).
 Cook the pasta to near al dente according to package instructions.
 It can take 10-12 minutes.
 And don’t forget to generously salt the water you cook the pasta in.